Boys for Pele: Critical reception

 Critics overall praised the album's expanded instrumentation, and the acoustics that recording the album in a church afforded, but otherwise reaction to the album was polarized, particularly with regard to the lyrics.
 Boys for Pele is more lyrically dense than Amos's two previous albums, taking poetic obscurity to new heights.
 Some critics praised its ultra-personal lyrics while others panned what they called its overt and excessive self-indulgence and "ozone-layer lyrics" described as unfathomable, impenetrable, and personally opaque.
 One scathing review suggested skipping the album, instead reading something "a little bit more intelligible—like maybe Gravity's Rainbow written in Greek", while Rolling Stone went as far to bluntly say that most of the album's lyrics are "ultimately mystifying and, well, bad".
 Robert Christgau of The Village Voice assigned the album a "dud" rating, indicating "a bad record whose details rarely merit further thought."

+Music Week named Boys for Pele its "album of the week" in the issue dated January 13, 1996, describing it as an "emotional ballad-laden LP, exploring the dynamics of her soul" and also noting it was "intense and cultured".

 One reviewer observed that Amos' unfettered creativity due to serving as her own producer cost the album its accessibility.
 Amos has stated that her goal was not to make radio-friendly music with universal lyrics, and went on to say that "a song is only part lyrics and, for me anyway, more than 50% music, easy.
 There's so much subtext in the music that's part of the story."

 Amy Gentry has noted the gendered way that many critics, male and female alike, approached the album.
 This included mockery of Amos' performance style for being overly sexualized, and criticisms of the supposed lesbian subtext in the album's lyrics.